RepoDynamics/PyPackIT/metadata/templates/health_files/SECURITY.md

 <blockquote>
     🛡️**Supported Versions**
     <br><br>
-    Currently supported versions for security updates are: {supported_versions}
+    Currently supported versions for security updates are:
 </blockquote>

 This policy is intended to give users, contributors, and security researchers clear guidelines for